yairp03/HoradotTV/README.md

 ## Contributing

 If the URL for SdarotTV changes, please fork the repository, change the [SdarotTV-domain.txt](/Resources/SdarotTV-domain.txt) file, and open a PR.
+Same for SratimTV, but with the [SratimTV-domain.txt](/Resources/SratimTV-domain.txt) file.

 If you find any bugs or have any suggestions, please open an issue on [GitHub](https://github.com/yairp03/HoradotTV/issues).